The-Trauma-Team/spec-1/README.md

 **Overview**: Changesets is a tool to manage versioning and changelogs with a focus on monorepos.
 It helps you publish your libraries consistently and reliably.

 **Built in**: Node.js, TypeScript

+**Responsibility**: Changesets handles versioning and publishing of packages, ensuring consistent and reliable releases with automatic changelog generation.

 #### KEY FEATURES